botworld-wiki/beatburger.github.io/index.md

 layout: default
 permalink: /
 title: Botworld Community Wiki
-description: All the best the Botworld Adventure community has to offer to help you progress through this awesome game !
+description: All the best the Botworld Adventure Community has to offer to help you progress through this awesome game !
 Robopedia, Guides, Maps, and more...

 ---